BishopFox/badPods/yaml/hostnetwork-only/README.md

-## hostNetwork pod - You can create a pod with only hostNetwork
+## You can create a pod with only hostNetwork

 If you only have `hostNetwork=true`, you can't get RCE on the host directly, but if your cross your fingers you might still find a path to cluster admin.
 The important things here are: